Provide a single, well-known location with information about whether or not Factory is broken, and a link to the last known-good Factory tree.

 - Write test cases to check each requirement

-- Set up a known-good factory ("factory-tested") link based on those test results
+- Set up a known-good Factory ("Tumbleweed") link based on those test results

-- Publicize a link to the "factory-tested" known-good tree
+- Publicize a link to the "Tumbleweed" known-good tree

 - openSUSE:QA Factory Acceptance Test Plan used to define Good vs. Broken.

 - identify test cases in that test plan

 - create a "isfactorybroken" page